Investment Banking vs Management Consulting: How to Decide

 The client relationship in consulting involves ongoing engagements across different business challenges.
 Firms develop relationships with clients who return repeatedly for help with various strategic questions.

-For more context on what banking involves, see our guide on what a day in the life of an investment banking analyst looks like.
+For more context on what banking involves day to day, see our guide on what a day in the life of an investment banking analyst looks like.

 Compensation Comparison